wdbm/InfoPeace/documentation/strategies_primed.md

 # Primed strategies

-This section is designed to be a clear list of evidence-based actions to be taken in order to counter disinformation, and this list may feature identifiers for agents tasked with these actions.
-A proximal target is to stop Brexit disinformation and misinformation.
+This section is designed to be a clear list of evidence-based actions that have been taken or that can be taken  in order to counter disinformation, and this list may feature identifiers for agents tasked with these actions.
+A proximal target is to stop Brexit disinformation and misinformation, but more generally it is to ensure there are implemented, actional protections against disinformation tactics.

 ## browser extensions that offer warnings created by experienced journalists